silhavyj/ZeroMate/README.md

 The emulator was tested on both Windows and Linux using the MSVC and gcc compiler respectively.
 You can download a ready-to-use executable for both platforms from the latest [release](https://github.com/silhavyj/ZeroMate/releases).
 Alternatively, if you are brave enough, you can attempt to [build](docs/build.md) it yourself from the source code.

+Once the emulator is successfully built or downloaded, the [user manual](docs/user_manual.md) can be used as a short demonstration of how the application is intended to be used.

 ## Examples

-The emulator comes with a couple of prebuilt [examples](examples/README.md) that you are encouraged to try out.
+The emulator comes with a couple of prebuilt [examples](examples/README.md) that you are encouraged to try out to get an idea of what the emulator is (or is not) capable of.

 ## Capabilities